Sample Legislation

 Anti–Corporate Land Grab Act

-The Anti–Corporate Land Grab Act ensures transparency and limits foreign or corporate consolidation of U.S. farmland.
+Improves transparency and places limits on excessive corporate and foreign consolidation of U.S. farmland.

 Water Security for Agriculture Act

-The Water Security for Agriculture Act protects farmers’ access to sustainable, affordable water resources through irrigation investment, watershed cooperation, and drought resilience programs.
+Protects farmers’ access to sustainable and affordable water through irrigation investment, watershed cooperation and drought-resilience planning.

 Theme II: Farmers, Families, and the Next Generation